allifizzuddin89/Lazada-Web-Scraping-Handphone-Price-List/README.md

 ## Requirement :
 - Scrapy 2.7.1
 - Python 3.7 or above
-- Any working environment to install the required packages such as conda or pyenv and run the script.
+- Any working environment to install the required packages such as conda or pyenv.

 ## Run
 - The working directory is lazada_phone_listing/lazada_phone_listing/spiders